TrojanPinata/Pico/README.md

 If you want to use this project, it should be noted that this is open source, but I would rather you simply use this as a reference.
 Putting that much confidence in someone elses work is dangerous, and I cannot guarantee spec with the original.

+The only major changes with these boards vs the real deal are the addition of a reset button and usb-c header (something that should be on the original :| )

 ![](https://i.imgur.com/w45nKOs.jpeg)